Laura Menocal, Co-President

 Tanya is a PhD candidate in the Neuroscience program at Weill Cornell Medicine.

 She is originally from India and earned a BTech degree from Vellore Institute of Technology and a Master’s degree from the University of Pennsylvania.

 Jamal Elkhader, Board Member

-Jamal is a PhD student in the Tri-Institutional Program in Computational Biology and Medicine, at Weill Cornell Medicine, Sloan Kettering and Cornell University.
+Jamal is a PhD candidate in the Tri-Institutional Program in Computational Biology and Medicine, at Weill Cornell Medicine, Sloan Kettering and Cornell University.

 He is originally from South Dakota and earned a B.S. from the Massachusetts Institute of Technology.

 From 2016-2018, he was a co-chair of TIMS.